Lok Sabha adjourned till 2 pm to facilitate MPs to vote in prez poll | Politics

 - India

-The Monsoon session of the Lok Sabha began on Monday with obituary references and new members taking oath and was then adjourned till 2 pm so members could vote in the presidential poll.
-As the House met for the first time in the Monsoon session of Parliament, three MPs, including veteran Bollywood actor and Trinamool Congress' Shatrughan Sinha, took oath as members of the Lok Sabha.
+Lok Sabha's Monsoon session began on Monday with obituary references and new members taking oath and was then adjourned till 2 pm so members could vote in the presidential poll.
+Three newly-elected MPs — Bollywood actor and Trinamool Congress' Shatrughan Sinha (West Bengal) and two BJP members from Uttar Pradesh Dinesh Lal Yadav Nirahua and Ghanshyam Singh Lodhi — took oath as members of the Lok Sabha.

+The speaker also read out obituary references of eight former members of the House who passed away recently.
+They are -- Rabindra Kumar Rana (Bihar), T Basheer (Kerala), Nawal Kishore Rai (Bihar), Sukh Ram (Himachal Pradesh), Hussain Dalwai (Maharashtra), Shivaji Patnaik (Odisha), Chakra Dhari Singh (Madhya Pradesh) and Harivansh Sahai (Uttar Pradesh).

+Some opposition members tried to raise some issues but the speaker did not allow them to do so, indicating he would like to say something.

 Birla said elections in India are celebrated as a festival.
-And since the election to the president was underway, it should also be celebrated, he said.
+And since the election to the president is underway, it should also be celebrated, he said.

 Members should participate in the festival, the speaker said, and declared the House adjourned till 2 pm.

-Prime Minister Narendra Modi, Defence Minister Rajnath Singh, Home Minister Amit Shah, and Congress leader Sonia Gandhi were among those present in the House.
+Prime Minister Narendra Modi, Defence Minister Rajnath Singh, Home Minister Amit Shah, Congress leader Sonia Gandhi and Congress leader of the house Adhir Ranjan Chowdhury were among those present in the House.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)